nawaaugustine/kobo-mrz/README.md

 <!-- EXAMPLES -->
 ## Example
-#### Example of an external apps to populate multiple fields in KoBo
+#### Example of an external app to populate multiple fields in KoBo
 KoBo `field-list` group can have an intent attribute that allows an external application to populate it.

 ### XLSForm